AriWebb/drake-galaxy-sim/README.md

 ## Metrics Tracked
 - **Earth Encounters**: Number of civilizations that have reached Earth
-- **Dominant Civilization**: Shows which civilization has conquered the most unique other civilizations
+- **Dominant Civilization**: Shows which civilization has absorbed the most unique other civilizations

 ## How to Use